sophiaburnett/sophiaburnett.github.io/publications.md

 [PDF](Burnett_White Flag Typography_2024.pdf)
    To cite in APA: Burnett, S. (2023).
 White Flag Typography.
 [Doctoral Dissertation, CY Cergy Paris Université]

+**In my humble opinion : The prosodic portrayal of the non-standard 1sg**

 **Offsetting love and hate: The prosodic effects of the non-standard 1sg in tweets to Boris Johnson and Jeremy Corbyn over four days of the UK general election.**
 [PDF](degruyter.pdf)